 Now officially called Starbucks’ honey citrus mint tea, this cult-favorite sick tea started as a secret menu item back in 2017.
 I had actually never heard of it until recently (as it's still not usually on the regular menu) when I was feeling a cold coming on and a friend recommended I order one.

-This herbal tisane is primarily flavored with lemon, mint, peach, and honey, which makes for a delectable treat anytime.
+This herbal tisane is primarily flavored with lemon, mint, peach, and honey, which makes for a delectable treat anytime as an alternative to a homemade tea or chai latte!
 That said, it felt particularly nourishing since I wasn’t feeling great.

 💬 Can a medicine ball from Starbucks really help with a cold?